 The ECM shall coordinate with TxDOT, the Developer, and appropriate Governmental Entities.
-The ECM shall submit all necessary environmental documentation and monitoring reports to the appropriate

-Governmental Entities and when applicable, through TxDOT, to the extent necessary to maintain compliance with applicable Environmental Approvals.
+The ECM shall submit all necessary environmental documentation and monitoring reports to the appropriate Governmental Entities and when applicable, through TxDOT, to the extent necessary to maintain compliance with applicable Environmental Approvals.

 Developer shall not have the ability to relieve the ECM of his or her duty without the written consent of TxDOT.
-Should Developer desire to replace ECM, Developer shall submit to TxDOT the resume of a replacement candidate.
-The replacement candidate shall be available full-time within 30 Days after delivery of TxDOT's written acceptance.
+Should Developer desire to replace ECM, Developer shall submit to TxDOT a replacement candidate and provide the replacement in accordance with Section 7.4.5 of the Agreement.
 In the absence of the ECM, Developer's Hazardous Materials Manager shall act as an interim ECM.